ki-editor/merc/homepage/src/pitch2.md

 ## 10. **Implicit Array Accessor**

-Explicit array accessor should be replaced with implicit array accessor if it is the last descendant of a path.
+Replace explicit array accessors with implicit array accessors if they are the last descendants of a path.

 - Correct: